-Four years ago today, December 12, 2012 we lost our friend and colleague David A. Paulus, MD.
-Dr. Paulus worked for 35 years here at UF as Anesthesiologist.
-His obituary, below, reminds us of all we have lost with his passing.
+On December 12, 2012, we lost our friend and colleague David A. Paulus, MD.
+Dr. Paulus worked for 35 years here at UF as an Anesthesiologist.

 Here is a video created to commemorate his life here at the University of Florida’s Department of Anesthesiology.
-We continue to miss him.
+His obituary is below.

 Gainesville – Dr. David A. Paulus, the beloved, gap-toothed anesthesiologist, son of Marian and Henry Paulus and baker of maple-syrup apple pies, died at his home in Gainesville on December 12th, 2012.
 He was 67.
 Quite appropriately to those who knew him, Dr.Paulus died of a big heart.